hikeventures/hikeventures.github.io/_posts/2014-10-26-best-rain-jackets.markdown

 Patrick filtering water with the [Katadyn Mini](http://www.backcountry.com/katadyn-mini-ceramic-microfilter) and wearing the [Montane Minimus Jacket](http://www.backcountry.com/montane-minimus-jacket-mens) on our [trip](http://hikeventures.com/hiking-and-packrafting-in-sarek-day-1/ "Rain Jacket in Sarek Nationak Park") in the Sarek National Park in Sweden.

-## Best fabric for waterproof jackets
+## Which fabric?
-You should look for a waterproof jacket which is made of light fabrics.
+You should look for a rain jacket which is made of light fabrics.
 In terms of e.g. GORE-TEX, I would opt for GORE-TEX Active Shield or the new GORE C-KNIT backer technology which comes with the new Arcteryx Zeta LT Jacket.
-However, you will sweat in all waterproof jackets if you are active.
+However, you will sweat in all rain jackets if you are active regardless of the fabric.

-My advice would be to use a [wind jacket](http://www.hikeventures.com/best-windjackets/ "Wind Jackets") when it is not raining and switch to a rain jacket once it starts raining.
-At least this has worked out best for me on my hiking trips.
+### Rain jacket for winter

-Nonetheless, if you are planning to use your jacket for skiing or snowboarding a more durable fabric like GORE-TEX ProShell or in certain cases also the GORE-TEX Active or GORE C-KNIT fabric would be more suitable rather than a thin Pertex Shield + fabric as you don't want to get immediately a hole into your jacket.
+if you are planning to wear your jacket for skiing or snowboarding a more durable fabric like GORE-TEX ProShell or in certain cases also the GORE-TEX Active or GORE C-KNIT fabric would be more suitable rather than a thin Pertex Shield+ fabric because those fabrics are more durable.

+### Rain jacket for summer
+If you plan a hiking trip then I would recommend you to wear a [wind jacket](http://www.hikeventures.com/best-windjackets/ "Wind Jackets") when it is not raining and switch to a rain jacket once it starts raining.
+At least this strategy has worked out best for me on my hiking trips even so I had to carry 2 jackets.
+However, a [wind jacket](http://www.hikeventures.com/best-windjackets/ "Wind Jacket") is so light that you probably won't notice it in your backpack.

+### Rain jacket for hiking
-However, if you want to have a light jacket for hiking or backpacking which packs easyly into your backpack then the lighter jackets from Berghaus, Rab, Outdoor Research or Montane are a good options as well.
-Remember, you will probably have your rain jacket most of the time in your backpack if you check the weather in advance before you head to the trail.
-I would rather buy a lighter and less durable rain jacket.
-I had a good experience with the Montane Minimus Jacket on the trail.
+If you are looking for a rain jacket for your next hiking trip then you should consider to get a lightweight rain jacket as you will probably have your rain jacket most of the time in your backpack (depending on the weather).
+I had good experience with the [Montane Minimus Jacket](http://www.backcountry.com/montane-minimus-jacket-mens) on the trail.

 ---